-Here's an example of 5 grades rotating through four or five different weeks through five workshops.
+Below is an example of 5 grades rotating through four or five different weeks through five workshops.
 If you have 5 groups rotating for just 4 weeks, that means each grade "misses" a certain workshop.
 Which ones you have them miss is your choice.

-The 4 or 5 Week Consensus
+The 4 or 5 Week "Stay on the Story" Consensus

 After several decades of Rotation experience in a variety of settings, it is the general consensus of the Rotation community that "4 or 5 weeks per story" is the right number of weeks for most stories and Sunday Schools.
 This number is recommended regardless of how many grade groups or workshops you have.
 See "exceptions" below.

 This consensus applies to whether you have 3 kids or 103.
 Six or more weeks on the MOST stories is challenging and probably unnecessary.
 Some stories like the Exodus or Holy Week can be done over a 6 to 10 week period because they have different stories within them.

 Because the average student isn't there every week, and we want to expose the average attender to at least three weeks on the same story so that it "sinks in."
 Those who DO attend more regularly do not get bored because they are attending a different workshop each week.
 More regular attenders learn more.

 Whether you choose to do 4 or 5-week story rotations is your choice.
 It can depend on your kids' attendance patterns, the needs of the story, or your church calendar.
 For example, most would probably agree that the Ten Commandments needs all of 5 weeks, if not 6.
 Whereas, Advent or the Last Supper only need 4, ...because these stories are regularly reinforced in worship.